akeneo/pim-api-docs/content/rest-api/permissions.md

 On SaaS and newer versions, new ACLs were introduced: `Create and update products`, `List products` and `Delete products`.

-Moreover, in the Enterprise Edition, the [Catalog Permissions](/documentation/permissions.html#catalog-permissions-ee-only) are still applied on the products and product models, on addition to those ACLs.
+Moreover, in the Enterprise Edition, the [Catalog Permissions](/documentation/permissions.html#catalog-permissions-ee-only) are still applied on the products and product models, in addition to those ACLs.
 :::

 ### Catalog structure access